Signed in as:

 2. Read the SDS sheets and know what's in the product!

 Typically most sealants on the market fail after one or two years.
-If the previous stain-sealer was oil-based, leftover remnants of the old finish should be fine and blend in if you choose a wood tone in the same color range, *provided it didn't have linseed oil in it.
-In that case, sanding the entire floor is advisable if other cleaning attempts are unsuccessful, as linseed oil typically leaves sheened patchy areas.
-Generally, removal of the old finish on the spindles is only necessary if they have heavy discoloration or drippy runs from the old finish (typically because of linseed oil).
-The goal is to have a uniform natural finish.
+If the previous stain-sealer was oil-based, leftover remnants of the old finish should be fine and blend in if you choose a wood tone in the same color range, *provided it didn't have any organic oils such as linseed and tung oils.
+In that case, sanding or stripping off remaining finish is advisable if other cleaning attempts are unsuccessful, as organic oils typically leave polymerized sheened patchy areas.

-If you have previously applied a water-based semi-transparent stain-sealer that is fading away, it should be OK to apply.
-However, you don't want to apply over any leftover sheened impermeable finishes from prior applications, and you should sand those areas out.
-Those are typically from a water-emulsified glycol ester base.
+If you have previously applied a water-based semi-transparent stain-sealer that is fading away and you have skillfully pressure washed, it should be OK to apply.
+However, you don't want to apply over any leftover sheened impermeable acrylic finishes from prior applications

 Q. What is the best technique with a power washer?

 A. Care should be given never to put burn marks in the wood with a P.W. as it can damage the wood if not done with the proper technique.
 The goal is a sweeping level motion without stopping pushing off the dirt, mold, and, hopefully, old finish.
 Pending the size of the P.W. will determine how close and fast that motion is.
 Pay attention to what you're doing to the wood.
-Typically the sweet spot for cleaning is 4 to 6 inches away with a 3500 PSI or greater power washer.
-Using a white tip (40 degrees is best.
+Typically, the sweet spot for cleaning is 4 to 6 inches away, pending the speed of stroke motion.
+A 3500 to 4000 PSI with 3.7 to 4.0 PSI power washer using a white tip is required.
 When you P.W., keep track of where you are; when the wood is wet, it's easy to skip over areas and miss them.
 Like taking off and landing a plane.
-Keep the wand's motion going until you get to the end of the stroke, and pull up immediately.
-Keep the wand tip perpendicular to the wood so as not to splinter it, and keep it level as putting pressure to it.
+Keep the wand's motion going until you reach the stroke's end, and pull up immediately.
+Keep the wand tip perpendicular to the wood so as not to splinter it, and keep it level when putting pressure to it.

-A. If the wood has some little leftover remnants of the old finish after the cleaning is correctly done, SWSS should work fine without sanding, provided it doesn't have linseed oil in it if oil-based and if it's not still shiny, if water-based.
-In those cases, sanding the affected areas would be best if other unsuccessful cleaning attempts and stripping are not done.
+A. If the wood has little leftover remnants of the old finish after the cleaning is correctly done, SWSS should work fine without sanding, provided it doesn't have and slick patchy areas.
+In those cases, sanding the affected areas.
 Generally, sanding the spindles is only necessary if they have heavy discoloration or drippy runs from the old finish.
-Our product will cover many imperfections, but the better it penetrates, the better.
-To achieve a uniform finish, you'll want to sand any build-up, blotchy, and or opaque areas.
 If you elect to strip with chemicals, it will take its toll on the wood, and sanding is expected.
 All sanding should be done with an orbital sander with 80 grit paper.
 Please don't use a belt sander.
 If sanding off prints, do not over grind as you will create a light spot.
 The product will cover any slight ink spot left, so don't overdo it.

 You may be limited to a similar color if there is any amount of old finish left.